-Employees working in California are able to avail themselves of several types of protected leave.
+Working people in California have access to several types of protected leave because of the strength of our unions.
 Leave taken under the following laws are considered a “protected” leave of absence, meaning an employer cannot terminate and/or retaliate against an employee as a result of the employee requesting or taking a leave of absence pursuant to these laws.
 In addition, protected absences may not be used toward any attendance policy and/or point system that leads to attendance related discipline.

 Family Medical Leave Act (FMLA) and California Family Rights Act (CFRA)